MvvmCross/MvvmCross/readme.md

 - NewtonSoft.Json is redistributed and modified here under MIT - please see http://json.codeplex.com for original details.
 - The original work on the JSON.Net port to MonoTouch and MonoDroid was done by @ChrisNTR - https://github.com/chrisntr/Newtonsoft.Json

-- To be documented: MonoTouch.Dialog, MonoDroid.Dialog (not currently used), MonoTouch.NinePatch (not currently used), OPenNetCF IoC (used from wtihin Phone7.Fx?)
+- To be documented: MonoTouch.Dialog, MonoDroid.Dialog (not currently used), MonoTouch.NinePatch (not currently used), OpenNetCF IoC (used from wtihin Phone7.Fx?), code from Xamarin samples too

 # Thanks

-Thanks to McCannLondon for sponsoring part of this work - http://blogs.mccannlondon.co.uk/
+Thanks to McCannLondon for sponsoring the initial part of this work - http://blogs.mccannlondon.co.uk/